Top Spring Interview Questions You Must Prepare In 2018

 Recommended by 4 users

 Spring is today the most widely used framework to develop enterprise applications in Java.
-Java of course is the big daddy of programming languages that contributes significantly to creating new and innovative job opportunities, year after year.
+Java, of course, is the big daddy of programming languages that contribute significantly to creating new and innovative job opportunities, year after year.
 Having Spring framework on your resume is a red carpet to bagging the best paying jobs related to Java.
-In case you are planning to attend Spring interviews in the near future, here are a list of definitive Spring interview questions and answers that you can prepare for.
+In case you are planning to attend Spring interviews in the near future, here is a list of definitive Spring interview questions and answers that you can prepare for.
 In case you have attended Spring interviews, we encourage you to paste and additional questions in the comments tab below.
 All the best!

 2. Name the different modules of the Spring framework.